ChrisBoyce886/bamazon/README.md

 * The customer interface displays to the user the current inventory of store items: item IDs, the name of the product, the department in which the item is located, each invidiviual items price, and the quantity of that item remaining in stock.
-* The user is be prompted to select a product based on that products unique ID number.
+* The user will be prompted to select a product based on that products unique ID number.
-* Following the selection of the product, the user is asked for the quantity of that he/she would like to purchase.
+* Following the selection of the product, the user will be asked for the quantity of that item that he/she would like to purchase.
   * If the selected quantity is currently in stock, the user's order is fulfilled, displaying the purchse information including the total purchase price and updating the store.
    * If the ID number is not found or the quantity is too high the user will be given an alert as to the error and can try again.